Beijing – Xi’an – Chengdu – Guilin – Wuhan – Huangshan – Hangzhou – Shanghai

 Wuhan is the capital of Hubei Province and a powerful economic engine in central China.
 A pivotal hub of transportation, the sprawling city straddles the Yangtze.
 It became known as Wuhan in 1927 when Wuchang, Hanyang and Hankou were amalgamated.
 The city contains many beautiful lakes and parks including expansive East Lake.

-Out sightseeing today includes scenic East Lake (Hong Hu) and the magnificent Hubei Provincial Museum.
+Out sightseeing today includes scenic East Lake (Dong Hu) and the magnificent Hubei Provincial Museum.
 A half-hour live performance featuring a set of bronze chime bells replicated from originals made two and half millennia ago is one of the highlights of the museum visit.

 We then ride the high-speed train G1445 (13:30/17:01) to Huangshan (yellow Mountain).